-Doctor on Demand is probably the most famous telehealth app.
+This is probably the most famous telehealth app.
 In only 3 minutes, a patient can be matched with the doctor.
 Doctor on Demand was founded in 2012 and is now based in San Francisco.
 The company has raised $160.7M in total.

-The peculiarity of this app is that a user can have an instant video appointment even at 3 a.m., it works 24/7.
+The peculiarity of this app is that a user can have an instant video appointment even at 3 a.m.
+It works 24/7.

 The company was founded in Palo Alto, California in 2010 and has raised over $80M in funds.

-MDLIVE is another telehealth company that offers online and on-demand healthcare services.
+This is another telehealth company that offers online and on-demand healthcare services.
 Founded in 2006 in Sunrise, Florida, it has raised about $120M in 3 funding rounds.

 The company was founded in 2013 and has already got $635.3M of investments.